Brotherhood and Sisterhood (BHSH) Scholars Program

 Our program is specifically designed to increase the completion, retention and graduation rates for students of color at EMU.
 We help participants develop leadership skills, create a sense of wellbeing, and teach them how to thrive as a community.

 We offer the following to our program participants:

 - A living-learning residential community where students build relationships with like minded individuals.

 - A customized introduction to career exploration course led by engaging and highly qualified instructors through the College of Education.

 - A designated academic coach to meet with regularly throughout the first year, to ensure students are progressing towards graduation.

 We are currently accepting applications for our 2021-2022 Brotherhood cohort!

 How do I apply?

-The application is now open for students desiring to participate in Brotherhood and Sisterhood Scholars for the 2021–2022 academic year.
+The application is now open for students desiring to participate in Brotherhood Scholars for the 2021–2022 academic year.
 Please make sure to review the eligibility and program requirements before submitting your application.

-COVID-19: In response to COVID-19 and with a commitment to our students’ safety and learning, the Academic Success Partnerships (ASP) will continue our program requirements and support services through virtual experiences.
-For details on how to connect and schedule appointments, please contact us via email .We encourage you to check your EMICH emails regularly and visit https://www.emich.edu/coronavirus/ for university COVID-19 related updates.
+In response to COVID-19 and with a commitment to our students’ safety and learning, the Academic Success Partnerships (ASP) will continue our program requirements and support services through virtual experiences.
+For details on how to connect and schedule appointments, please contact us via email .We encourage you to check your EMICH emails regularly and visit the University COVID-19 site.